-This not-too-fruity berry cocktail was part of the Spring Break feature in our Spring Drinks Issue.
-Courtesy of The Hangry Bison in Winter Park, this gin-based cocktail tastes like a more refreshing version of a classic daiquiri.
+This not-too-fruity gin-based cocktail was part of the Spring Break feature in our Spring Drinks Issue.
+Courtesy of The Hangry Bison in Winter Park, this cocktail tastes like a more refreshing version of a classic daiquiri.
 Photo by Visual Cuisines.

 1 ounce mixed berry puree (see below)

 For the puree: process 1 cup of berries (blackberries, raspberries, blueberries, strawberries or a mix) with a teaspoon of simple syrup and a few leaves of fresh basil in a blender until smooth.
 Refrigerate remainder and use within a week or two.

 Spoon one ounce of berry puree into the bottom of a highball glass.
 Fill glass with flaky crushed ice.
 (Pros load cubed ice into a canvas sack called a Lewis bag and crush with a wooden mallet; feel free to approximate this result with a Ziploc bag and the bottom of a heavy skillet.)

 Combine gin, lemon juice and simple syrup in a separate glass.
 Stir contents using a bar spoon and gently pour over crushed ice and berry puree.
 Garnish and serve.